Managing money and financial support

 Social welfare payments

 There are a number of social welfare payments to help if you are ill.
 For example, Illness Benefit, Disability Allowance and Invalidity Pension.
 But remember that it’s up to you to apply for them – you won’t get them automatically.
-The main entitlements are listed in our booklet Managing the Financial Impact of Cancer but if you need more information, please contact your local Citizens Information Centre.
+If there is a Medical Social Worker at your hospital, they can advise you about benefits.
+See our Benefits Hub page for an overview of the main payments.
+Your local Citizens Information Centre can also give you information.

 There is help for people who need care at home, as well as support to help with the extra costs you might have, such heating your home, travelling to the hospital or medical equipment.
 To speak to someone about any of these supports, see our helpful numbers below.